egedemirtas/java-ocp/README.md

       - Contains compressed format of ***complied*** java project
       - Has only `.class` files + meta data + other resources
       - Used for:
-        - distrubting java code/libraries for use by other resources
+        - distributing java code/libraries for use by other resources
-        - directly execute java program without `IDE`
+        - directly executing java program without `IDE`
     - API(application programming interfaces): reusable codes
     - `javadoc`: documentation generator
     - `JVM`: knows how to run bytecode on the machine it is on.
     - Java Runtime Environment (`JRE`)
       - The `JRE` was a subset of the `JDK`.
-      - Can run a program bt cannot compile one.
+      - Can run a program but cannot compile one.
       - As of Java 11 it is depreciated.

 - Flow: